laravel/docs/billing.md

         //
     }

-By default this method is configured to check for payment methods of the `card` type.
-To check for payment methods of a different type you can pass the type as a parameter:
+This method will determine if the billable model has payment methods of the `card` type.
+To determine if a payment method of another type exists for the model, you may pass the `type` as an argument to the method:

     if ($user->hasPaymentMethod('sepa_debit')) {
         //